FAQ

 Which chains are supported?

 Balchemy public docs focus on Solana and Base/EVM trading workflows.
 Solana trades route through Solana execution providers such as Jupiter.
 EVM trades focus on Base/EVM flows.
-Check the current trading docs and app UI for the exact chain list available to your account and bot.
+Check the current trading docs and app UI for the exact chain list available to your account and agent.

 What is the difference between a pending order and a submitted trade?